GuilleGorines/markdown_servicios/current_protocols/Pikavirus_protocol.md

 cd /data/bi/service_and_colaborations/SERVICE_CENTER/AREA
 ```

-Create the directory with the Folder Name you ahve been given in the service information in iSkyLIMS, and enter it.
+Create the directory with the Folder Name you have been given in the service information in iSkyLIMS, and enter it.
 This directory will be the starting point for the service.

 ```
 mkdir $SERVICE_FOLDER_NAME && cd $_